junglesta/wherenodoctor/_posts/2016-01-02-about-this-guide-book.md

 ---

-## About this offline-enabled web book app
+## About this offline-enabled web app

 The _content sources_ used to build this **offline-enabled web app** are those freely available for download in pdf format.
 We downloaded the _September 2015 revision_ of _Where There Is No Doctor PDFs_ and built from there.

 Special thanks to [David Terzano](http://work-it.it) for designing this app logo.

-## about the original printed book
+## About the original printed book

 **_Where There Is No Doctor_** A Village Health Care Book